Determining the TyEL contribution

 As a contract employer, your company’s size affects the amount of your TyEL contribution.
 If you are a temporary employer, your company size has no impact on the contribution because, as a temporary employer, you only pay the basic TyEL contribution.

-As a small contract employer you always only pay the TyEL basic contribution.
+As a small contract employer you always pay the TyEL basic contribution and administrative cost.
 Your contribution is reduced by the client bonus that you receive once a year, just like other contract employers.

 If you are a large contract employer, the amount of your TyEL contribution is mostly affected by the work ability of your employees.
 Based on their work ability, you are classified into a specific contribution category.
 As a large employer you receive other discounts in addition to the client bonus.